Insight on the booming kombucha market — An interview with Steven Lee of Kombucha Wonder Drink.

 SL: That’s true.
 It’s too hard for too many people.

-JF: Even now that’s it’s a $600 million market it’s a relatively small pie.
-I’m sure it’ll get to a billion dollars soon enough, and it’s going to continue to grow, but the question is, is it growing fast enough to support all the new competitors who are jumping into it?
+JF: Even now that’s it’s a $2.6 billion market in the U.S. it’s a relatively small pie.
+I’m sure it’ll continue to grow, but the question is, is it growing fast enough to support all the new competitors who are jumping into it?

 SL: The answer is no. But time will tell.
 Everything’s going to happen in kombucha market.
 Everyone is going to experiment and there will be every form and flavor possible.
 But there’s always a falling out of brands.
 Phenomenon or not, only five out of 100 startups make it.
 The shakeout is happening simultaneously as more brands are launched.